chef/chef/docs/dev/README.md

 # Chef Infra Development Documentation

 This directory contains a collection of useful how-to guides for both new and seasoned Chef contributors.
-There are many guides explaining how to build, test, and contribute to Chef Infra as well as documents describing how the many subsystems function.
+There are many guides explaining how to build, test, and contribute to Chef Infra, as well as documents describing how the many subsystems function.

-A good first start is our [How Chef Infra Is Built](how_chef_is_built.md) and [Chef Infra Release and Support Schedule](release_and_support_schedule.md)
+A good first start is our [How Chef Infra Is Built](how_chef_is_built.md) and [Chef Infra Release and Support Schedule](./policy/release_and_support_schedule.md.md)

 ## How-To Guides